ENGIN TULAY

 Car: Another Space and Another Time for Humans

-This existential relation between man and speed, which occurs upon instantaneous changes in daily lives, has formed new connotations in urban space in the context of the car through the change of the road concept.
-The mechanical need between car and speed has added acceleration to gain momentum as a burden to the relationship between city and road to indicate the ongoing change in human life.
-The car, with its inclination towards speed, generates a unique experience and extended awareness per sense that cannot be felt in any other spatial plane.
-Herein, this course should be formed through parameters and references to urban space that moves with instantaneous environmental changes and the complex interior pattern of the car; at the same time, the driver has to restructure and reinterpret all that process according to his or her personal experiences concerning spatial precision.
+This existential relationship between man and speed, which arises from instantaneous changes in daily life, has introduced new connotations in urban space through the evolving concept of the road in relation to the car.
+The mechanical interplay between car and speed has added acceleration—and the need to gain momentum—as a burden on the relationship between city and road, reflecting the ongoing transformations in human life.
+The car, with its innate drive toward speed, generates a unique sensory experience and heightened awareness that cannot be encountered in any other spatial context.
+This process unfolds through parameters and references tied to urban space, shaped by instantaneous environmental changes and the intricate interior dynamics of the car.
+Simultaneously, the driver must continually restructure and reinterpret this experience based on personal perceptions of spatial precision.

-While yoga-like exhaustions as a result of long drives in cars are considered a spiritual trip as well as personal relief, at the same time, the road transforms itself into a kind of barrier between silence and chaos in mental terms.
-The speed of transportation increases each day, and new relations that are shaped by non-human senses are born between man and machine due to the necessity of keeping up with this speed in modern life.
-The act of combining a car as an object with driving as an action transforms the city concept into a process of excessive interpretation for humans.
-In this modern process, in which we attempt to make sense of everything around us, cars embrace several spatial declinations that are found in the act of driving.
-In this sense, a road turns into a wall, and man does not know what is behind, which removes the physical borders of space that are comprehended as well as interpreted by man through several emotional sensations.
+While the physical and mental fatigue akin to yoga-like exhaustion after long car journeys can provide spiritual insight and personal relief, the road simultaneously transforms into a barrier between silence and chaos in psychological terms.
+As transportation speeds increase daily, new relationships shaped by non-human senses emerge between man and machine, driven by the necessity of adapting to modern life's relentless pace.
+The fusion of the car as an object with driving as an action redefines the city as a space of excessive interpretation for humans.
+In this modern process, where we strive to make sense of our surroundings, cars embody numerous spatial deviations inherent in the act of driving.
+Within this framework, a road becomes akin to a wall, concealing what lies beyond and dissolving the physical borders of space, which are interpreted and understood by humans through a spectrum of emotional and sensory experiences.

 Copyright © all rights reserved by Engin Tulay.
 Unauthorized use is a violation of applicable laws.